blazejba/gp2/README.md

 #### 7.6 Genotype repair
 In order to preserve potentially valuable information of the code, individuals with invalid genotypes (e.g. invalid format for the given problem) will not be discarded.
-An option of initiating a special island will be given to users, called Repair Island.
 The individuals with invalid genotypes will migrate to Repair Island and stay there until their code has been fixed.
 Repaired individuals will then migrate to other islands.
-When repair has been enabled, the invalid solutions from all the islands in the experiment will populate the same Repair Island.

 #### 7.7 Finding optimal parameters
-By trying various variations of the parameters with different problems, a discovery of underlying patterns will be approached.
-More specifically, the knowledge about the problem-dependent influence of the genetic operators on time to find a solution and total amount of evaluations.
-The tests in mind that could not be performed due to not sufficient enough maturity of current implementation of GPEC:
-- Coarse-, fine- and micro-grain comparision
-- Speedup quantification in parallel search
-- Influence of population size on Genetic Programming
-- Debunking or confirming claims about a negligible role of mutation in Genetic Programming
+In attempt to find underlying patterns in influence of genetic operators on problems of different nature, a series of comparative tests will be performed.

 Evolutionary Computation is to high extend a stochastic method, where the result of one experiment should not be used to evaluate a GP's performance for given settings.
 For this reason, and in order to find the heuristics of optimality, a procedure will have to be implemented where the same experiment is called many times, then the gathered results averaged, and a standard deviation calculated.
-That is why the aforementioned tests have not been performed yet and the current "maturity" of GPEC is considered not enough to do so.
+The aforementioned tests have not been performed yet due to current GPEC's insufficient maturity to do it in a harmony with scientific method.